 Integrated Play and Drama Groups for Children and Adolescents on the Autism Spectrum (2009-2012) Transcooperative Research, Alexander von Humboldt Foundation with the Flora Family and Mendelson Family Foundations - co-PI with Dr. Henri Julius, University of Rostock, Germany

 Project Mosaic: Preparing Highly Qualified Educators to Meet the Unique Needs of Learners with Autism in Diverse Settings (2006 - 2011) Personnel Preparation in Special Education, Early Intervention and Related Services, US Department of Education, OSERS (#H325K060211))

 Wolfberg, P.J. (in press).
-Social and imaginary play worlds of children with autism (working title).
+Play's role and meaning in the lives of children with autism.
 In D. Fromberg & D. Bergin (Eds) Play from birth to twelve: Contexts, perspectives, and meanings.
 Routledge.

 Wolfberg, P.J., (in press) Integrated Play Groups: Supporting children with autism in essential play experiences with typical peers.
 In L. Reddy, C. Schaefer, & L. File-Hall (Eds), Empirically-based play interventions for children (second edition) American Psychological Association.

-Wolfberg, P.J. (in press) Integrated Play Groups for children with autism (working title).
+Wolfberg, P.J. (in press) Integrated Play Groups for children on the autism spectrum.
 In C.E.
 Schaefer & H. Kaduson (Eds.)
 Short-term play therapy for children (Third Edition) Guilford Publishers.